Artist: Asian Dub Foundation

 Kicking up a fuss because it could happen to us …

 Too many protest singers, not enough protest songs.
-I would go further than Edwin Collins in A Girl Like You and say that there are not enough protest singers, either.
+I would go further than the immortal Edwyn Collins in A Girl Like You and say that there are not enough protest singers, either.
 In Dorian Lynskey’s book 33 Revolutions Per Minute, he dissected 33 such songs.
 But the problem with a protest song is that sometimes the protest is more admirable than the song, or vice versa.
 I have to be in a very forgiving mood to listen to Give Peace A Chance, but its message speaks to me.
 Likewise The War Song.
 Conversely, I love Another Brick In The Wall, but I’m note sure protesting against boarding schools is quite as vital as, say, railing against the tactics of the Ohio National Guard at Kent State.
 And so it goes.

 Asian Dub Foundation were the band of the moment in the late 90s, perhaps by dint of the very fact that they weren’t really as easily pigeonholed as “a band”.
 They were, and remain, more of an amorphous collective, their own arts council, an umbrella beneath which creativity and activism can coexist.
 But in 1998, with the release of their unassailably coherent second album, when even the NME had become re-politicised in the wake of Tony Blair’s first and second betrayals, the hour was theirs.
-Their ethnicity itself was political as institutionalised racism became a big issue and lessons that ought to have been learned in the riot-torn 80s proved anything but.
+Their ethnicity itself was political, with institutionalised racism a big-box issue and lessons that ought to have been learned in the riot-torn 80s proved anything but.
 Indeed, although Satpal Ram is by definition a single-issue song, the lyrics contextualise with the élan of a score-draw.

 Crown prosecution, totting up the score